 Pixel 3 Display & Design

-If not, it looks like Google will take an approach similar to almost every other manufacturer, aside from Samsung, and stretch the screen to the top of the phone.
-Giving users an “edge-to-edge” display.
-However, like Apple and others, Google will add a notch to the top.
-Furthermore, it looks like Google’s notch is shorter and taller than most.
+As you can see, Google is giving users an “edge-to-edge” display.
+However, like Apple and others, Google added a notch to the top.
+Not just any notch, but a big one.
 It’s an eye-sore if you ask me.
 Here are new photos of the Pixel 3 XL in white from XDA forums and other leaks.

-From what we’re hearing, the smaller Pixel 3 will have a 5.3-inch AMOLED screen and look similar to the Pixel 2 from 2017.
-Basically, a design that’s very familiar.
+From what we’re hearing, the smaller Pixel 3 will have a 5.5-inch AMOLED screen and look similar to the Pixel 2 XL.
+Basically, a familiar design with smaller bezels.
 However, the bigger Pixel 3 XL (pictured above) will have a monstrous 6.2-inch bezel-free screen.

 Well, bezel-free but with a deep notch.
-Adding a notch allows for the screen to stretch to the top of the device, but it’s an eye-sore.
-Personally, I think it’s a terrible design decision.
-That said, leaksters suggest this allowed Google to offer a big 6.2-inch screen while keeping the phone the same size as last year.
+Leaksters suggest this allowed Google to offer a big 6.2-inch screen while keeping the phone the same size as last year.
 Here are more leaked photos of the display, design, and comments from other trusted sources.

 Read More: 5 Things We Want From the Google Pixel 3